FAQs & Trail Tails

 Where can I get a map of the Roanoke River Trail System?

 We don’t offer printed copies of a Roanoke River map, but you can download the digital version and print it for your use.
 You might consider laminating it with contact paper so it’ll stay dry on your trip.
 See separate FAQ for Cashie River.
-See Platform Descriptions for Chowan County platforms.
+See Platform Descriptions or google maps for Bertie Beach and Chowan County platforms.
+See list of accesses under FAQ as some “kayak only” launch sites are not shown on this trail map.

 Are mosquitoes and other biting insects a problem?